chrisgrieser/chrisgrieser.github.io/docs/_posts/2021-12-20-comprehensive-academic-workflow.md

 will end with an extensive overview of several tools (apps, plugins) that together provide comparable features.

-## The Academic Workflow from Reading to Writing
+## The academic workflow from reading to writing

 ### The generalized version
 This basic academic workflow looks something like this: You find an article on a